 Clearly, secularism is a positive concept, whereas culture can have negative aspects as well.
 It is not the other way around.
 Even in stressful situations, don’t think against your core values.
 As a future upright officer, you should show your integrity and resist all pressures to bend.

 Opportunistic alignment to any ideology that is against our constitutional values is a strict NO.

 The question may appear to be right or left-biased, however, as a future officer that should never bother you.
 Your duty is to answer the same befitting an officer of impeccable integrity.
 Yes, ethics is not something that should be brought just in your ‘Ethics, Integrity, and Aptitude’ paper but it should be visible in all your answer sheets!

 As you know, politicians are not permanent.
 They change sides with every election.
 However, bureaucrats are permanent executives who stay in power for the next 30-40 years.

 Union Public Service Commission (UPSC), is highly reputed for its intention to select aspirants who are able and impartial.
-They never ever encourage politicisation of Indian Bureaucracy.
+They never ever encouraged the politicization of Indian Bureaucracy.
 The Commission may include ‘loaded questions’, but that’s a technique to filter out candidates who bend.
 Nobody wants India to be in the hands of persons with no individuality!

 ‘Loaded Questions’ are one of the new techniques used by UPSC recently.
-There are a lot of new changes in UPSC Prelims, Mains, and Interview with the kind of questions being asked.
+There are a lot of new changes in UPSC Prelims, Mains, and Interviews with the kind of questions being asked.